List of Neon Genesis Evangelion characters

-The character designs were drawn by artist Yoshiyuki Sadamoto, who designed each character to easily be identified from its silhouette.
+The character designs were drawn by the artist, Yoshiyuki Sadamoto, who designed each character to be easily identifiable from their silhouette.
 The personalities were based on that of Hideaki Anno, the show's director and main scriptwriter.
-Many of the heroes in the second half of the series suffer trauma or physical violence, exacerbating their anxieties and fears, and the episodes give ample space to their inner monologues, with which they question the meanings of their actions and lives.
-This narrative choice culminates in the two final episodes, whose narrative pivot on Shinji's streams of consciousness; the finale, however, does not clearly conclude the plot.
+Many of the heroes in the second half of the series suffer trauma or physical violence that exacerbates their anxieties and fears, and the episodes give ample space to their inner monologues, in which they question the meaning of their actions and lives.
+This narrative choice culminates in the two final episodes, whose narrative pivots on Shinji's streams of consciousness; the finale, however, does not clearly conclude the plot.

-In Japan, the characters met with a favorable audience reception, becoming the subjects of merchandising articles and winning popularity polls.
-Critics had mixed feelings about their psychological depth; some reviewers appreciated their complexity and depth, and praised Anno's script, but others found the characters stereotypical or problematic, and did not appreciate the insistence on their weaknesses and characterization.
-The show's last two episodes proved controversial, since the plot is eclipsed by moments of introspection.
-Some of the main heroes, especially Rei Ayanami, inspired later anime series, creating or helping to spread new stereotypes in Japanese animated productions.
+In Japan, the characters received favorable audience reception, becoming the subjects of merchandise and winning popularity polls.
+Critics had mixed feelings about their psychological exploration; some reviewers appreciated their complexity and depth and praised Anno's script, but others found the characters to be stereotypical or problematic, and disliked the insistence on their weaknesses and characterization.
+The show's last two episodes proved to be controversial, since the plot is eclipsed by moments of introspection.
+Neon Genesis Evangelion characters, especially Rei Ayanami, also inspired later anime series, creating or helping to spread new stereotypes in Japanese animated productions.

 Conception

-The studio Gainax studio chose interpersonal communication as the theme of Neon Genesis Evangelion, insisting on portraying inter-generational relationships, such as those between parents and children.
+The studio Gainax studio chose interpersonal communication as the main theme of Neon Genesis Evangelion, insisting on portraying inter-generational relationships, such as those between parents and children.
 The studio wanted to create a series that reflects on the lack of communication in contemporaneous Japanese society, which was considered to be in ruins.
 The director of the series, Hideaki Anno, an otaku since his youth, experienced depression after the conclusion of his previous anime series, Nadia: The Secret of Blue Water, and poured his emotions into Neon Genesis Evangelion, making it a reflection of his feelings:

 For each character, Anno took cues from a part of his personality, stating that: "All the characters of Evangelion are me".
-Shinji, for example, was conceived as a mirror of his self; "both the conscious and unconscious part".
+Shinji, for example, was conceived as a mirror of his self: "both the conscious and unconscious part".
 According to him, moreover, Kaworu Nagisa and Gendo Ikari represent his shadow, the dark, unconscious side of an individual's psyche.
-Kazuya Tsurumaki, assistant director of the series, stated that the autobiographical intent can also be detected in the female protagonists and secondary characters, such as Misato Katsuragi, Rei Ayanami, and Ryoji Kaji, saying; "Every character is ultimately the same.
+Kazuya Tsurumaki, assistant director of the series, stated that the autobiographical intent can also be detected in the female protagonists and secondary characters, such as Misato Katsuragi, Rei Ayanami, and Ryoji Kaji, saying, "Every character is ultimately the same.
 On the surface, different 'seasonings' have been used, but inside [the characters] are very similar".
 Anno also said Shinji and the other main characters are not to be considered only a mirror of his personal experience but a reflection of the other members of the series' creative staff as well.
-According to him; "It's strange that Evangelion has become such a hit – all the characters are so sick!"
+According to him, "It's strange that Evangelion has become such a hit – all the characters are so sick!"